jonathantsang/jonathantsang.github.io2/my-story/my-story.md

 {% include photo.html img="/my-story/pictures/s18/9.JPG" size="60%" height="60%" caption="I'm riding a guy's homemade boosted board" %}

-{% include photo.html img="/my-story/pictures/s18/10.JPG" size="40%" height="40%" caption="Playing Overwatch on some of the intense gaming rigs" %}
+{% include photo.html img="/my-story/pictures/s18/10.JPG" size="40%" height="40%" caption="Playing Overwatch on some of the intense gaming rigs.
+The venue had areas where you could play on these setups for free." %}

-In the end the team at Okta told me that they were not extending a return offer in any capacity, intern or full time.
+At the end of the internship, the team at Okta told me that they were not extending a return offer in any capacity, intern or full time.

-I want to keep `my-story` real.
+I want to keep `my-story` real and include this.
 It was an unfortunate time when that happened since my performance at Okta did not warrant a return offer.
-It took me a while to accept that out of the 5 interns at Okta (Toronto) I had performed the worst and I had to accept they were not allowing me to return.
+It took me a while to accept that out of the 5 interns at Okta (in Toronto office) I had to accept they were not giving me a return offer.
 Of the 4 other interns, 3 did return for full-time.

 Looking back on this experience it was very depressing since it was my first developer job and seriously put doubts in my mind for being a developer in the future.
 Looking back on this almost three years later, I can see why they chose not to extend the offer.
 I had areas in improve in for the future and I was much earlier in my career than some of the other interns.